braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/best_practices.md

 {% endtabs %}

 ### Interact-able View
-Content Cards can be leverage to create a truly interactive experience for your users.
-In the Demo provided below, we have a Content Card pop-up at check out providing a last-minute coupon code or promotion, but there is an endless number of ways this feature can be utilized to improve your user experience.
+Content Cards can be leveraged to create interactive experiences for your users.
+In the demo provided below, we have a Content Card pop-up appear at checkout providing users last-minute promotion opportunities.
+Well placed Cards like this are a great way to give users a "nudge" toward specific user actions.

 {% tabs %}
 {% tab Video %}